 Then I took time out, nearly two decades, with an unwellness that included not being able to write.
 Nor even read.
 And all-over physical pain.
 Chronic fatigue, they called it, then decided it was fibromyalgia.
 Finally coming slowly out of the misery, the want to share the Wilson stories began to shimmer again.

 I guess I’m working backwards, starting with their WWWII years at Minburn, then Perry.

-Their Depression Era years (at Dexter) is mapped out, ready to begin shaping the stories.
+Their Depression Era years (at Dexter) are mapped out, ready to begin shaping the stories for the next book.